Calm returns after two-day flare-up in and around Gaza - RFI

 Gaza City (Palestinian Territories) (AFP)

-Calm returned Tuesday after a two-day flare-up in and around Gaza as a truce between Israel and Palestinian militant group Islamic Jihad appeared to take hold after initial jitters.
+Calm returned on Tuesday after a two-day flare-up in and around Gaza between Israel and Palestinian militant group Islamic Jihad that raised fears of an escalation a week before an Israeli general election.

 The Israeli military reported no rocket fire from the territory during the morning and AFP correspondents in Gaza reported no Israeli strikes.

-The main border crossing between the Palestinian enclave and Israel was due to reopen at 9 am (0700 GMT) to allow medical cases and foreign nationals to leave, Palestinian officials said.

-Islamic Jihad announced the truce on Monday evening but later briefly backtracked, accusing Israel of breaching it.
+Islamic Jihad announced a ceasefire on Monday evening but later briefly backtracked, accusing Israel of breaching it.

-A rocket or mortar round fired from Gaza hit open ground in Israel shortly before midnight Monday, a spokeswoman for Shaar Hanegev regional council said.

-Islamic Jihad is the second largest militant group in Gaza after dominant Islamist movement Hamas.

-Islamic Jihad fired more than 50 rockets and mortar rounds at Israel after the army killed one of its fighters on Sunday morning.
+Islamic Jihad, the second largest militant group in Gaza after dominant Islamist movement Hamas, fired more than 80 rockets and mortar rounds towards Israel after the army killed one of its fighters allegedly planting a bomb on the border on Sunday morning.

+The Israeli army removed the militant's body with a bulldozer, with video of the extraction triggering widespread anger.

 Israeli fighter jets and helicopters responded with strikes on Islamic Jihad targets across Gaza, as well as in neighbouring Syria.